denisorl/LibraryMgmt-WebApp/readme.md

 Simple Web App for Library Management using Spring Boot.

 Projects is used for learning different aspects of the Spring Boot Framework.
+The goal was not to do web design, so pages have a functional look.

 ## Dependencies
 - Java 17 or later